samsrabin/AGU-schedule-to-Obsidian/README.md

 year = 2024
 ```

+You can also add `debug = True` to enable verbose printout useful for debugging.

 ### If not using the binary
 Running the script with Python requires that your Python have the following non-standard modules installed:
 - `regex`